KIZI/EasyMiner-Apriori-R/README.md

 ### Start/Stop service for EasyMiner-Apriori-R

 On the server side create some folder where this application will be located and copy the one jar file to this folder with name: easyminer-apriori-r.jar.
 In this folder create a jdbc folder and download mysql jdbc connector to this directory.
-After this create rserve-start.R, rserve-stop.R and run files with these contents:
+After this, create rserve-start.R, rserve-stop.R and run files with these contents:

 rserve-start.R
 ```